Twisted Yang-Baxter sets, cohomology theory, and application to knots: Twisted biquandle cocycle invariants of knotted surfaces

 \section{Twisted biquandle cocycle invariants of knotted surfaces}

+In this section, we define the state-sum invariant of knotted surfaces utilizing broken surface diagrams.

-A knotted surface is a smooth embedding of an orientable closed surface in $\mathbb{R}^4$.
-Analogous to knot diagrams, a knotted surface can be represented by its generic projection to $\mathbb{R}^3$ with relative information of height.
+A knotted surface is defined as a smooth embedding of an orientable closed surface in $\mathbb{R}^4$.
+Analogous to knot diagrams, a knotted surface can be represented by its generic projection onto $\mathbb{R}^3$, including relative height information.
 Such projection diagrams are called {\it broken surface diagrams}.
-Locally these diagrams are shown in Figure \ref{fig:broken_surface_diagrams}, illustrating double curve, triple point and isolated branch point.
+Locally, these diagrams are shown in Figure \ref{fig:broken_surface_diagrams}, illustrating double curve, triple point and isolated branch point.

-Analogous to knot diagrams, broken surface diagrams are used to define invariants of knotted surfaces, for instance, quandle colorings and state sum invariants \cite{MR1990571}, biquandle colorings and state sum invariants \cite{MR3868945}, and fundamental biquandles \cite{MR3190125}.
+Similar to knot diagrams, broken surface diagrams are employed to define invariants of knotted surfaces.
+Examples of such invariants include, for instance, quandle colorings, biquandle colorings, state sum invariants \cite{MR1990571,MR3868945}, and fundamental biquandles \cite{MR3190125}.

-For a given finite twisted biquandle $(X,f,R)$, the coloring rule of a broken surface diagram is defined using normals and is shown in Figure \ref{fig:coloring_rule_surface}.
+For a given finite twisted biquandle $(X,f,R)$, the coloring rule of a broken surface diagram is defined using normals, as depicted in Figure \ref{fig:coloring_rule_surface}.